evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 37 minutes using a home charging setup.

 ### Charge Port